osmancakir/osmancakirioblog/content/python/python_4_data_analysis_with_numpy.md

-### Now again it is very important to keep in mind that Python will not copy the lists or arrays when you specifically mean it.
-If you make changes on a slice of an array, the changes will be applied to the original list too.
+**Now again it is very important to keep in mind that Python will not copy the lists or arrays unless you specifically mean it.
+If you make changes on a slice of an array, the changes will be applied to the original list too.**

 ```python